kubernetes/website/content/en/docs/contribute/intermediate.md

   PR.
 Don't add an `/lgtm` unless you are confident in the technical accuracy of the documentation modified or introduced in the PR.

-- An approver does a review from a documentation point of view.
-Approval can only be given by peopl in the `sig-docs-maintainers` list.
+- A maintainer does a review from a documentation point of view.
+Approval can only be given by people in the `sig-docs-maintainers` list.
 To approve a PR, you must be in the `sig-docs-maintainers` group, then leave an `/approved` comment on the PR.